shaleio/Welcome-to-Shaleio/README.md

 ### 🐒 About the Logo

 The **Monkey on the Barrel** symbolizes ingenuity, rebellion, and craft.
-From oil barrels to data pipelines — we build smarter, leaner, freer systems.
+We build smarter, leaner, freer systems.

 ---